karurosux/keystogo/README.md

     //   - string: The plain text API key that should be securely transmitted to the client
     //   - error: nil if successful, error if the operation fails GenerateApiKey(name string, permissions []models.Permission, metadata map[string]any, expiresAt *time.Time) (models.APIKey, string, error)

-}
+    // Update modifies an existing API key's properties based on the provided update parameters.
+    // It allows updating the key's name, permissions, metadata, and expiration time.
+    //
+    // Parameters:
+    //   - key: The API key string to update
+    //   - update: ApiKeyUpdate struct containing the fields to be updated
+    //
+    // Returns:
+    //   - error: nil if successful, error if key not found or update fails Update(key string, update models.ApiKeyUpdate) error }
 ```